Tax & Accountancy Services

 Value Added Tax (VAT) is a purchasing tax imposed on the value added at each stage of the production and distribution process.
 In Indonesia, the standard VAT rate is 11%.

 Value Added Tax (VAT) registration is a crucial step for businesses exceeding an annual revenue threshold of IDR 4.8 billion.
-This process ensures compliance with tax regulations and allows businesses to participate in the VAT system, collecting and remitting VAT on their taxable goods and services.
+This process automate ensures compliance with tax regulations and allows businesses to participate in the VAT system, collecting and remitting VAT on their taxable goods and services.

 While the corporate VAT registration process can seem intricate, Lets Move Indonesia is here to simplify it for you.
 Our team of experts can guide you through the necessary steps, ensuring a smooth and efficient registration experience, allowing you to focus on your core business activities.